pombredanne/nvd-cli/README.md

 -f, --full            Conduct a full search against the default or provided
                       checklist for a given <year> arg

--r, --recent          Search for vulnerabilaties in the NVD recent category using default
+-r, --recent, recent  Search for vulnerabilaties in the NVD recent category using default
                       or provided checklist

 -s, --search          Specifically search for an NVD vulnerability matching the providded